cjmet/AhMediaPlayer/README.md

 * Load the Maui App first, this will help with making sure the semi-random virtualized directories can be found by the other projects.
   * Maui apps have a virtualized and redirected file system.
 This can cause issues with file paths and locations.
 * The first time you load the Maui App, it will scan your %userprofile%/music, this may take a while.
-  * Instantly for my local machine, 25 minutes for my LAN NAS, and Hours for my WAN NAS.
+  * Seconds for my local machine, 25 minutes for a LAN NAS, and Hours for a WAN NAS.
 * GUI responsiveness suffers to SMB WAN Operations.
+  * This is in some cases lagging the entire OS, not just the application.
 This is as much an OS issue as programming issue.
-  * The actual Data Transfers are async and non-blocking.
-The problem is in the Synchronous IO Libraries during the OpenFile operation, and in Synchronous parts of the Id3 Library.
+  * I've further isolated the synchronous operations into a sub-task, which has helped, but not entirely solved the issue.

 ## Suggestions
 * If you want cross-platform compatibility, keep at least an 'android' project target enabled at all times.
 And probably test it once a day.